The Auto Trader expert verdict:

 - Good visibility

-Nissan Pixo being sold with a bargain basement price tag, its an attractive, if conservative looking car – it’s tricky making such a short car look good in five-door guise.
+Despite the Nissan Pixo being sold with a bargain basement price tag, its an attractive, if conservative looking car – it’s tricky making such a short car look good in five-door guise.
 Its main features are large, swept back headlights and an aerodynamic grille.
 At the rear it’s the big taillights which dominate.
 Pixos in Acenta trim benefit from front fog lights.

 The Pixo is a cheap car, something that’s obvious from the drivers’ seat – a rev counter isn’t supplied, which makes it highly unusual.
 Plastics are cheap and brittle and the central vents are unattractive and don’t match the round side vents.
 The seats offer little support and start to get uncomfortable after a few hours.
 On the plus side, the red cockpit illumination is pleasant and visibility out of the car is excellent.